benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 Good, all of that seemed to install smoothly.

-# Can CUDA find NVIDIA Drivers and Card in WSL and Docker? {#can-cuda-find-nvidia-drivers-and-card-in-wsl-and-docker}
+# Can CUDA find NVIDIA Drivers and Card in WSL and Docker?

 With everything above, we should be able to see the NVIDIA hardware from the WSL Ubuntu environment.
 We can check this with the [NVIDIA System Management Interface (nvidia-smi)](https://developer.nvidia.com/nvidia-system-management-interface).